-Figure 15Re-accessing the Wireless LAN Controller (WLC)
+Figure 15:Re-accessing the Wireless LAN Controller (WLC)

 After selecting "login," a new menu prompts users to enter the previously established username and password.
 In this instance, the username is configured as "Admin," and the corresponding password is also set as "Admin" during the earlier configuration steps.
 This login authentication ensures secure access to the WLC settings and adheres to established network security protocols.